indigo423/opennms.org/user/pages/05.blog/01.twio/2016-03-28-this-week-in-opennms/item.md

 * __Business Service Monitor__

-  Markus, Christian, Dustin, and Jesse have been continuing work on polishing up the BSM codebase and doing more work on related performance and features, including adding a lot of useful data to the “info pane” on the left side of the topology UI.
-Jesse has also been working on adding a “simulator” to the BSM so you can test out workflows.
+  Markus, Christian, Dustin, and Jesse have been continuing work on polishing up the BSM codebase and doing more work on related performance and features, including adding a lot of useful data to the "info pane" on the left side of the topology UI.
+Jesse has also been working on adding a "simulator" to the BSM so you can test out workflows.
 We also spent some time thinking about color blindness in the UI and how to better represent alarms in the topology UI for color-blind users.

 * __Requisitions UI__